Documentation

 GM 2 & 4WD 700R4 23.375" long50-6905 adapter kit 6.25" long to Jeep 6 spline t/c (long wheel base vehicles)

-Ford C4 3 speed 17.187" long50-2900 adapter kit 5.0" long to Jeep 6 spline transfer case (manual value body)
+Ford C4 3 speed 17.187" long50-2900 adapter kit 5.0" long to Jeep 6 spline transfer case (manual value body) 50-2904 adapter kit 6.25" long to Jeep 6 spline transfer case

 Ford C6 3 speed 20" long50-3300 adapter kit 5.0" long to Jeep 6 spline transfer case

-AMC 1980 & Newer 21 spline output transmission50-8601 adapter kit to Jeep 6 spline transfer case
+AMC 1980 and Newer 21 spline output transmission50-8601 adapter kit to Jeep 6 spline transfer case

-AMC 1980 & Newer 23 spline output transmission-50-8602 adapter kit to Jeep 6 spline transfer case
+AMC 1980 and Newer 23 spline output transmission-50-8602 adapter kit to Jeep 6 spline transfer case

-FRONT YOKE & DRIVESHAFT CLEARANCE: On most transmission swaps, we try to allow for proper front yoke clearance.
+FRONT YOKE and DRIVESHAFT CLEARANCE: On most transmission swaps, we try to allow for proper front yoke clearance.
 However, the early Dana 18 transfer cases can present a problem.
-The Dana 18 transfer front yoke protrudes out further than that of a Dana 20.
+The Dana 18 transfer front yoke protrudes further out than a Dana 20.
 Although front yoke clearance can sometimes be a problem on the Dana 20, it is usually on the early Dana 18 transfer cases with the large diameter yoke only that front yoke clearance issues are found.
 The large diameter yokes on most 1965 and earlier Jeeps will normally interfere with the transmission pan on most automatic transmissions.
 This yoke has been discontinued; however, we have had it reproduced.
 Our 716407 is the same as the 1966 to 1971 small Jeep yoke.

 JEEP DANA 18 GEAR KNOBS KIT: